josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🇷🇺_russia_is_a_threat_when_process_is_weak.md

 ---

-## 🧱 Threat is relational, not absolute
+## 🧱 Threat Is Relational, Not Absolute
 Russia is not uniquely powerful because of:
 - moral superiority,
 - ideological coherence,